raivolink/robot-examples/example-healthcare-ai-botgames/README.md

 # A robot that completes the healthcare challenge

-This example robot completes the supply chain challenge at <https://developer.automationanywhere.com/challenges/healthcare-ai-challenge.html>
+This example robot completes the supply chain challenge at <https://developer.automationanywhere.com/challenges/healthcare-ai-challenge.html>.
+Automation expects vault secret with ChatGpt key to be available!

 ## More in detail, this automation will